fredpdavis/oshealab_genomic_scripts/README.md

         - src/ - directory storing all scripts / code used in the project.
 I usually organize by language -- eg, src/R/
         - run/ - directory where I run scripts, each kept in a dated directory -- eg, run/20181027.align_reads/
         - results/ - store results from off-the-shelf programs -- eg, results/kallisto/
-        - analysis/ - run scripts for 'secondary' analysis, like making plots
+        - analysis/ - where I do 'secondary' analysis, like making figures

     ii. don't use spaces or weird characters (asterisks, slashes, apostrophes, quotes, etc) in your sample names, condition names.
+Use underscores and periods if you need separators.

     iii. don't edit stuff unless you understand what you're doing.